ritakialex/restaurant/README.md

 ## Notes

 ### Description
+A project in Java, using a PostgreSQL database.
-A system that manages the running stats in a given work day (eg. the orders, the tables, the bookings, the menu).
+A system that manages the running stats in a given work day (eg. the orders, the tables, the bookings, the menu), the end user is the restaurant's staff members.

 ### Domain Entities